 A smart water manager for homes with rainwater tanks.

-About 1 million kiwis are not connected to public water supplies, and most of them collect rain water for their homes.
-With the effects of climate change, kiwis are finding it more difficult to maintain safe water levels in their tanks.
-For some, this means spending hundreds of dollars to refill their tanks.
-For others, it means not having any water at all.
+Millions of people in the South Pacific rely on rain water for some or all of their fresh water needs.
+With the effects of climate change, many are finding it more difficult to maintain safe water levels in their tanks.
+For some, this means short showers, infrequent laundry, and spending hundreds of dollars to refill their tanks.
+For others, it means drinking bottled water and using public toilets.

-When these kiwis run out of water, their only option is to pay for a water truck to refill tanks.
-During the 2013 drought, some families spent more than $1000 on water while others went weeks without water.
+When households on rainwater run out, their only option is to pay for a water truck to refill tanks.
+During the 2013 drought, some New Zealand families spent more than $1000 on water while others went weeks without water.
 Areas most affected by water scarcity are Northland, Waiheke Island, and Hawkes Bay.
 An estimated 170,000 households are affected by low rainfall.

-Kiwis will need to better manage and plan their water use so they can live comfortably in tomorrow's climate.
+Across Australasia families will need to better manage and plan their water use so they can live comfortably in tomorrow's climate.
 WaterGenie is here to help.
-WaterGenie will empower kiwis with information that will help them save water and money.
+WaterGenie will empower these families with information that will help them save water and money.

 WaterGenie is a smart water manager.
 It includes a wireless meter that installs into a water tank and records water collected and water used.
 That information helps WaterGenie forecast and predict water levels, and WaterGenie communicates ways in which households can change their behaviors so they can save water and money.